jtappa/jtappa.github.io/projects.md

 Grave Man is a game where you are tasked with smashing zombies rising from their graves, picking up money, and trying to avoid having your shovel stolen by ghosts!

-**I helped** with this collab as one of the main artists, with game QA and testing, and I made instructional imagery for our more than 25 community collaborators!
+**I helped** with this collab as one of the main artists.
+I created instructional imagery for our more than 25 community collaborators and helped with game QA and testing.
+Our game made the front page of itch.io for the week of Halloween 2019.

 ### myON Reader